centrifuge/documentation/docs/use/setup-wallet/index.md

 7. Your device will display “Processing”
 8. The app installation is confirmed

-### Use Ledger device with Centrifuge Chain Portal
+### Use Ledger device using Polkadot Portal
-#### How to use your Ledger Device with https://portal.chain.centrifuge.io
+#### How to use your Ledger Device with https://polkadot.js.org/apps/?rpc=wss://fullnode.centrifuge.io
 1. Connect and unlock your Ledger device.

-2. Open https://portal.chain.centrifuge.io.
+2. Open https://polkadot.js.org/apps/?rpc=wss://fullnode.centrifuge.io.
 Navigate to Settings, and verify that “Attach Ledger via WebUSB” is selected under manage hardware connections.
 ![](./images/ledger-docs-1.png)

 #### Add a Ledger account to the Centrifuge Portal